fhir-fi/finnish-base-profiles/input/pagecontent/StructureDefinition-fi-base-condition-intro.md

 * Diagnosis -based conditions and Finnish Kayntisyy
 * Other usages?

-### Diagnosis -based conditions and Finnish Kayntisyy
+### Diagnosis -based conditions and Finnish *käyntisyy*

-A condition isn't always a diagnosis. `category` is used to identify that a condition is a diagnosis or Finnish *käyntisyy*.
+A condition isn't always a diagnosis. `category` is used to identify that a condition is a diagnosis.
 To identify that a condition is a diagnosis or Finnish *käyntisyy*, the `category` -field MUST contain code `166` from Finnish [AR/YDIN - Näkymät](https://koodistopalvelu.kanta.fi/codeserver/pages/classification-view-page.xhtml?classificationKey=226&versionKey=301)
 -code system.

+TODO is ok to use `166`` for Finnish *käyntisyy* also?
+Having a category code would clean up this profile.
+We would not need an extension.

 THL has a data model for Finnish diagnosis in code server:
 [THL/Tietosisältö - Diagnoosit](https://koodistopalvelu.kanta.fi/codeserver/pages/classification-view-page.xhtml?classificationKey=543&versionKey=1543)
 ("THL specification").
-.

 #### Diagnosis Code Systems